qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 checkbox which can be used to temporarily prevent layers being rendered to the map view (see section :ref:`redraw_events`).

-To the right of the render functions, you find the |mIconProjectionDisabled|
+To the right of the render functions, you find the |projectionDisabled|
 :sup:`Current CRS:` icon with the EPSG code of the current project CRS.
 Clicking on this lets you :guilabel:`Enable 'on the fly' CRS transformation` properties for the current project and apply another CRS to the